amsa-code/risky/geotools-extras/README.md

 geotools-extras
 =================

-Tools for reading and doing contains checks on shapefiles read as files or zip file on classpath.
+Tools for reading shapefiles from files or zip files and checking if a shape file contains a point.